Agiyogi/embeddings/README.md

 ## 5. Summary of Results

-Part 1: We saw very clear t-SNE visualautiosn emerge particularly when we changed the vectorization method to documents from a fixed number of tokens.
+Part 1: We saw very clear t-SNE visualisation emerge particularly when we changed the vectorization method to documents from a fixed number of tokens.
 Our snake embedding picture is below and can be recreated in the code

 ![t-SNE](TSNE.png)